 Helping your clients buy

-B2B firms can accelerate organic growth through an outcome-based approach — that is ensuring that they provide their customers the outcomes that they seek.
-To do this requires demonstrating client value, active listening and joint collaboration early on in a buying journey that is innately complex and non-linear.
+B2B firms can accelerate organic growth providing their customers the outcomes that they seek.
+This requires active listening, joint collaboration and demonstrating client value in a buying journey that is innately complex and non-linear.

-Based on the hundreds of interviews that °Gelst has done in our clients’ buying teams across Europe and North America, the size of a team depends on the organization and the complexity of the program and the investment required.
+°Gelst interviews of hundreds of buying teams across Europe and North America have shown that the size of a buying team depends on three factors: the organization itself, the complexity of the program and the investment required.
 For large firms planning a digital transformation, for example, buying teams are often split into two levels:

 Three core elements make the difference to buyers when it comes to choosing who they will partner with to help deliver a successful project:

-Your marketing team is no doubt hard at work to ensure that your firm is perceived as the preferred option in the market to key industries, a company/group of companies within these, specific functions, and perhaps even individual stakeholders.
+Your marketing team aims to ensure that your firm is perceived as the preferred option in the market to key industries, a company/group of companies within these, specific functions, and perhaps even individual stakeholders.
 At the same time, your business development team is connecting with your major client contacts and have their ears to the ground on impending projects and external market drivers.

 Are your marketing and business development efforts paying off?
 Are you making the right investments?
 What percentage of your efforts are you sure about?

-Focusing on client accounts individually and what the typical buyer journey looks like is not new.
+Focusing on individual client accounts and the typical buyer journey is not new.
 Adding a structured approach to consistently focus marketing and business development activities at the account level – which addresses a multi-stakeholder buying team with different questions and needs at different times – may not be totally new either.
 But like any large client project, it takes some doing to prepare, implement and run.

 If you adopt a customer-centric account approach and it’s underpinned with the three core elements – perception, expertise and relationships – you’ll be on your way to organic growth.
 The combination will help to bring energy and consistency to your marketing and business development efforts increasing your ability to start discussions with key stakeholders early on, stay connected and expand these connections.

 Clients are becoming more sophisticated when it comes to choosing professional services.
 For many, that’s because they have brought in-house people who have professional services experience.
-Gelst's research confirms that clients' increasing sophistication is really good news for those firms with a well-structured approach to their key clients.
+Gelst's experience confirms that clients' increasing sophistication is really good news for those firms with a well-structured approach to their key clients so that they:

 - See you as close and approachable